Perioperative Ischemic Evaluation - POISE

 Additionally, in the present trial, total deaths and strokes were more frequent in the metoprolol arm, with the reduction in the primary endpoint driven by nonfatal MIs.
 Although the post-surgical CV event rate was high, even in this population of patients undergoing noncardiac surgery, given the increased risk of death, stroke, and severe hypotension with metoprolol, routine prophylactic therapy does not appear to be a safe approach to reducing CV events in this population.

 POISE Study Group.
 Effects of extended-release metoprolol succinate in patients undergoing non-cardiac surgery (POISE trial): a randomised controlled trial.
-Lancet 2008;May 13:[Epub before print].
+Lancet 2008;371:1839-47.

 Presented by Dr. P.J.
 Devereaux at the American Heart Association Annual Scientific Sessions, Orlando, FL, November 2007.

-Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Heart Failure, Hypotension, Atrial Fibrillation, Bradycardia, Bisoprolol, Heart Arrest, Metoprolol, Peripheral Vascular Diseases
+Keywords: ACC18, ACC Annual Scientific Session, Coronary Artery Disease, Myocardial Infarction, Stroke, Heart Failure, Hypotension, Atrial Fibrillation, Bradycardia, Bisoprolol, Heart Arrest, Metoprolol, Myocardial Ischemia, Peripheral Vascular Diseases, Surgical Procedures, Operative

 < Back to Listings